Challenges and Trends in Egocentric Vision: A Survey: Subject Understanding Tasks

 \subsubsection{Action Generation}

-With the significant advancements made by diffusion models \cite{ho_denoising_2020} in the field of image generation, especially in terms of the quality and diversity of generated images, combined with the innovative task definition proposed in the latest research \cite{lai_lego_2024}, we envision a potential future research direction—egocentric action generation.
-This task aims to generate images or videos that meet the input expectations, using natural language as the primary input and combining multimodal egocentric information prompts.
+With the rapid advancement of diffusion models \cite{ho_denoising_2020} in high-quality and diverse image generation, and inspired by the novel task definition in \cite{lai_lego_2024}, a promising direction emerges: \textbf{egocentric action generation}.
+This task aims to generate images or videos based on natural language inputs, possibly enriched with multimodal egocentric cues.